 - In Germany, the firm has been providing pro bono support in response to the ongoing refugee crisis, both directly to individuals and to organizations serving refugees.
 Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi and asylum support, as well as researching and exploring the wider sociological context of the crisis.

-- In addition to its usual range of pro bono work, our New York, D.C. and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.
+- In addition to its usual range of pro bono work, our New York and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.

 - New York: For more than 25 years, our New York office has partnered with the Washington Irving Campus in a multiprogram year-round initiative to prepare public high school students for college and adult life.

-- London: Cleary lawyers in our London office engage in a six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.
+- London: Cleary lawyers in our London office engage in an annual six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.

 If You Need a Pro Bono Lawyer